rollkit/docs/docs/tutorials/cosmwasm.md

 Here, we are going to pull down the `wasmd` repository and replace Tendermint with Rollkit.
-Rollkit is a drop-in replacement for Tendermint that allows Cosmos-SDK applications to connect to Celestia's Data Availability network.
+Rollkit is a drop-in replacement for Tendermint that allows Cosmos-SDK applications to connect to Celestia's data availability network.

 ```bash
 git clone https://github.com/CosmWasm/wasmd.git